marcokreeft87/pixel-sharp/README.md

 Now you will need to reboot the pi and it should be working for you.

 ## Usage
+I've added Swagger to this project for easy API exploration.

+The endpoint is : http://[Raspberry PI]:5000/swagger

 ### Render image on display
 http://[Raspberry PI]:5000/matrix/image?imageUrl=[URL to image]